 Memoized Quicksort.
 As a more sophisticated example, we consider Quicksort.
 Figure 3 shows an implementation of the Quicksort algorithm and its memoized counterpart.
 The algorithm first divides its input into two lists containing the keys less than the pivot, and greater than the pivot by using the filter function fil.
 It then sorts the two sublists, and returns the concatenation of the results.
 The memoized filter function mfil uses hash-consing to ensure that there is only one copy of each result list.
 The memoized Quicksort algorithm mqs exposes the underlying value of its parameter and is otherwise similar to qs.
 Note that mqs does not build its result via hash-consing-it can output two copies of the same result.
-Since in this example the output of mqs is not consumed by any other function, one can choose not to use hash-consing because operations such as insertions to and deletions from the input list will surely change the result of Quicksort.
+Since in this example the output of mqs is not consumed by any other function, there is no need to do so.
+Even if the result were consumed by some other function, one can choose not to use hash-consing because operations such as insertions to and deletions from the input list will surely change the result of Quicksort.